-Astronomy News Write-Ups (+2 points each, available once per recitation)
+Astro News Extra Credit (up to +5 points each, available once per recitation)

 Astronomy is an active field, with new discoveries occurring almost daily.
-Each week that recitation meets, you will have the opportunity to earn up to 2 points of extra credit by submitting a one page write-up about a recent astronomical news story of your choice.
+Each time that recitation meets, you will have the opportunity to earn extra credit by submitting a one page write-up about a recent astronomical news story of your choice.
 Formatting details are on CourseWeb.